 Choosing the best business structure depends on the specific traits and needs of your business.
 In general, corporations require more resources to form and maintain, but have considerable long-term benefits.
 LLCs may be the better choice for a small business where it’s not feasible to meet all of the incorporation requirements.

+So, which is better — LLC or Corporation?
 If your business could benefit from the corporate structure but you don’t have the resources to get started, consider forming an LLC.
 You can then transfer the business assets to a newly-formed corporation once the business becomes more profitable.

 If you currently have the start-up funds to incorporate, consider taking advantage of the most credibility, the best shot at raising capital, and the best liability protection of any business structure.